pritiroy9483-droid/Telnet-vs-SSH-Security/README.md

         ssh client
         wireshark

-  METHODOLOGY
+  *METHODOLOGY
-  Telnet service was configured and activated on the Kali Linux system Network traffic was captured during Telnet login and command execution Packet analysis confirmed that credentials and commands were visible in plain text SSH service was configured and activated on the same system SSH traffic was captured using Wireshark
-Packet analysis showed encrypted and unreadable payload data A comparative analysis was performed to highlight security differences
+  Telnet service was configured and activated on the Kali Linux system Network traffic was captured during Telnet login and command execution Packet analysis confirmed that credentials and commands were visible in plain text SSH service was configured and activated on the same system SSH traffic was captured using Wireshark Packet analysis showed encrypted and unreadable payload data A comparative analysis was performed to highlight security differences

-OBSERVATIONS AND RESULTS
+*OBSERVATIONS AND RESULTS

-Telnet transmits usernames, passwords, and commands in plain text Telnet traffic can be easily sniffed by an attacker SSH encrypts all communication, preventing data disclosure SSH packets do not reveal sensitive information even when captured
+Telnet transmits usernames, passwords, and commands in plain text Telnet traffic can be easily sniffed by an attackerSSH encrypts all communication, preventing data disclosure SSH packets do not reveal sensitive information even when captured

-CONCLUSION
+*CONCLUSION
 The experiment proves that Telnet is highly vulnerable to network sniffing attacks, while SSH provides strong security through encryption.
 This analysis highlights the critical role of secure protocols in modern network security.

-AUTHOR
+* AUTHOR

 PRITI KUMARI
 B.TECH CYBERSECURITY STUDENT